Skip to content Skip to footer

 Whilst subscribers who sign up for one of El Confidencial's newsletters have a renewal rate that is 15% higher than those who do not receive any.

-At El Confidenciel, they even remind readers of the subscription during the cancellation process.
+At El Confidenciel, they even remind readers of the subscription value proposition during the cancellation process.
 Through a series of surveys in which the reader is asked to explain the reasons for cancellation, it has been possible to retain 12% of paying readers.
 Depending on your propensity, a personalized offer will appear.

 tactics to reduce churn The Audiencers' Festival